CodeReclaimers/neat-python/docs/module_summaries.rst

     .. py:method:: size()

       Required interface method.
-Returns genome ``complexity``, taken to be (number of nodes, number of enabled connections); currently only used for reporters - they are given this information for the highest-fitness genome at the end of each generation.
+Returns genome ``complexity``, taken to be (number of nodes, number of enabled connections); currently only used for reporters - some retrieve this information for the highest-fitness genome at the end of each generation.

 .. index:: ! feed_forward
 .. index:: ! feedforward
 .. index::
   see: feed-forward; feedforward
 .. index:: ! recurrent
+.. index:: ! key

 .. py:module:: graphs
    :synopsis: Directed graph algorithm implementations.